grantcodes/terminalpixel/source/about.html.erb.md

 ---
-title: About // Terminal Pixel
+title: About // Terminal Pixel // Scottish Freelance Web Developer
 ---

 # About Me

 <img class="freedom" src="../img/scottish-flag.png" alt="The Flag of Scotland">

-I am a proudly Scottish web designer and developer.
+I am a Dundee based Scottish web designer and developer.

 I create thoroughly modern websites using the latest and greatest technologies.
 I believe that everything I build should be accessible on every device imaginable, including future ones.
 I make sure all my websites work on any sized device.